Der Ring des Nibelungen: Other treatments of the Ring cycle

 The German two-part television movie Dark Kingdom: The Dragon King (2004, also known as Ring of the Nibelungs, Die Nibelungen, Curse of the Ring and Sword of Xanten), is based in some of the same material Richard Wagner used for his music dramas Siegfried and Götterdämmerung.

-An adaptation of Wagner's storyline was published as a graphic novel in 2018 by P. Craig Russell.
+An adaptation of Wagner's storyline was published as a graphic novel in 2002 by P. Craig Russell.

+The Ring cycle was the basis for a video game duology simply titled Ring, where each game adapts two of the four parts.
+The game reimagines the Ring cycle in a science fiction setting, and was very poorly received critically; although the first game was a financial success.